Uniphore: Business AI Suite

 The Uniphore Business AI Suite has various prebuilt AI agents that can be used in customer service, sales, marketing, and human resources.
 The Uniphore Business AI Suite includes several LOBs (Lines of Business) for business functions with intelligent agents that are prebuilt, but composable.
 Built on the Uniphore Business AI Cloud, each application combines agentic automation and fine-tuned models.
 Marketing AI, Customer Service AI, Sales AI, and People AI (for human resources) are included.

+Competitors include Palantir, Microsoft Azure, Amazon Bedrock, Google's Vertex AI, Databricks, and Snowflake.

 Recognition

 Deloitte Technology Fast 50 India identified Uniphore as the 17th fastest-growing technology company in India in 2012 and one of the top 500 fastest growing companies in the Asia-Pacific region in 2014.
 In 2016, Time included Sachdev on its list of "10 millennials who are changing the world" for “building a phone that can understand almost any language”.
 NASSCOM named Uniphore to its "League of 10" emerging Indian technology companies in 2017.
 In 2020, the San Francisco Business Times ranked Uniphore as among small companies in its list of the best places to work in the San Francisco Bay Area.
 In 2022, the company was featured on the Forbes AI 50 list.
-Uniphore was mentioned in the Deloitte Technology Fast 500 list in 2023 and 2024.
+Uniphore was mentioned in the Deloitte Technology Fast 500 list in 2023, 2024, and 2025.

+In 2025, Inc. included Uniphore in its Best in Business program.